-- I work on artificial intelligence and its applications within law, investing, and science.
+- AI research; and AI applications within investing, law, and science.
 Ph.D. dissertation was on “A Machine Learning Approach to Modeling Dynamic Decision-Making in Strategic Interactions and Prediction Markets.”

 - Twitter: @johnjnay.